Herson100/ProjectOne/README.md

 >
 > Copy the full file path for the manifest file (force-app/main/default/package.xml)
 >
-> Enter the terminal and type `sfdx force:source:deploy -x `  with the manifest file path pasted after
+> Enter the terminal and type `sfdx force:source:deploy -x `, with the manifest file path pasted directly after
 >
 > Once the deployment is finished, enter the org and create the experience site